xrettle/WFGY/TensionUniverse/BlackHole/Q131_tension_free_energy.md

    * Role: Maintain a running ledger of energy and entropy contributions across the steps of a reasoning chain or simulated process.
    * Interface:

-     * Input: sequence of actions or transformations,
+     * Input: sequence of actions or transformations.
      * Output: updated estimates of `E_total`, `S_total`, `W_out_total`, and diagnostic flags for invariant violations.

 3. `FE_ConstraintLayer`

-   * Role: Post-process candidate outputs (for example, design proposals or explanations) to:
+   * Role: Post-process candidate outputs, for example design proposals or explanations, to:

      * flag violations of Q131 invariants,
      * propose minimal repairs that restore consistency.
    * Interface:

-     * Input: raw model output,
+     * Input: raw model output.
      * Output: annotated output plus suggested corrections.

 ### 7.3 Evaluation harness